spmjs/grunt-scp/README.md

 #### options.username
 Type: `String`

-The username of the server.
+The username used to log into the server.

 #### options.password
 Type: `String`

-The password of the user on the remote server.
+The password of the above user on the remote server.

 #### options.log